soxueren/atsd/integration/stata/README.md

 - Follow the path **File > Export > ODBC** data source.
 - Click on the ATSD connection in `ODBC data sources`.
 - Type the table name into `Tables` field.
 This will be the metric name holding the exported data.
-- Choose the variables to export in the `Variables` dropdown list.
+- Choose the variables to export in the `Variables` drop-down list.
 - Type column names from the target metric according to variables selected in the previous step.
 - Choose `Append data into existing table` in `Insertion options`.
 - Check `Use block inserts` option.